canacoconut-hyper-engineer/Kanako-translate/README.md

 - Used descriptive function names and consistent formatting for readability.
 - Added unit and integration tests to cover core logic and API behavior.
 - `.env` is gitignored and follows `.env.example` format to avoid leaking sensitive info
-- Before submission, I consulted 3–5 senior engineers connections to review the code and incorporated their feedback to improve structure and clarity.
+- Before submission, I consulted 3–5 senior engineers on LinkedIn to review the code and files to improve structure and clarity.

 ## 🔭 Furthermore, if I had more time
 - Use a database like PostgreSQL for better scalability (JSON chosen for speed).